-The main objectives for 2019/20 have been summarised within the five priorities listed below.
+The main objectives for 2019/20 have been summarised within the four priorities listed below.

-- 1. Securing outstanding levels of achievement and progress for all groups of students. - 2.
-Consistent focus on the improvement of Learning and Teaching to ensure the highest quality experience in the classroom for all students. - 3.
-All members of the school community model positive behaviours which enables students to develop as outstanding learners and people. - 4.
-The community works together effectively to maximise use of resources to promote a great learning experience. - 5.
-To embed an academic and dynamic culture within the Sixth Form that raises achievement and aspirations.
+- Securing outstanding levels of achievement and progress for all groups of students. - Consistent focus on the improvement of Learning and Teaching to ensure the highest quality experience in the classroom for all students. - All members of the school community model positive behaviours which enables students to develop as outstanding learners and people. - The community works together effectively to maximise use of resources to promote a great learning experience.